-16% of students transitioned to full-time employment in areas such as arts and recreation, accommodation and food services, retail trade, education and training, construction, education, healthcare, agriculture, and other services.
+17% of students transitioned to full-time employment in areas such as arts and recreation, accommodation and food services, retail trade, education and training, construction, education, mining, administration, agriculture, transport, manufacturing, and other services.
 A number of these positions were secured through Structured Work Placement experiences.